Djavan Anderson

-Djavan Anderson (born 21 April 1995) is a Dutch professional footballer who plays as a midfielder or right-back for English club Oxford United.
+Djavan Anderson (born 21 April 1995) is a professional footballer who plays as a midfielder or right-back for UAE First Division League club Al-Ittifaq.
+Born in the Netherlands, he plays for the Suriname national team.

 Club career

 Ajax

 Anderson began his football career with AFC in Amsterdam before joining the Ajax Youth Academy in 2010.
 He had briefly interrupted his football career to pursue a career in gymnastics, before returning to football.
 On 23 April 2012, Anderson signed his first professional contract with Ajax, binding him to the club until 30 June 2015.
 During the 2013–14 season Anderson began playing for the Ajax A1 selection, the under-19 side of the club, making three appearances in the UEFA Youth League, the Champions League equivalent for under-19 teams.
 Due to the absence of several reserves, who were competing Internationally on Matchday 7 of the Eerste Divisie, Anderson made his professional debut playing for the reserves team Jong Ajax in the away match against Achilles '29, which ended in a 2–1 loss.
 After the winter break in January it was announced that he would not return to the under-19 squad and would remain with Jong Ajax for the remainder of the season, making eight appearances in total.